prernask/COVID-19_Tracking_App/README.md

           2. data in india along with states

-for fetching data from this api's use volley library: for handling & retriving data. it is open source authebticate api & its updated in every 10 min added dependency in build.gradle file manifestfile- internet permission-getting data from net create void fetchdata() method : to fetch data from third party api and implent into app create stribg req. using volley & assign url= "https://corona.lmao.ninja.com" requested data are in JSON format inside onResponse method create object of JSONobject class set data in textview which is available in JSON format.
+for fetching data from this api's use volley library: for handling & retriving data.

+it is open source authebticate api & its updated in every 10 min

+added dependency in build.gradle file

+manifestfile- internet permission-getting data from net

+create void fetchdata() method : to fetch data from third party api and implent into app

+create string req. using volley & assign url= "https://corona.lmao.ninja.com" requested data are in JSON format

+inside onResponse method create object of JSONobject class set data in textview which is available in JSON format.

 # volley library: